BarnacleLabs/RAGmatic/examples/firecrawl/README.md

 1. The web crawler extracts content from pages and converts it to markdown
 2. Content is stored in a PostgreSQL database table
-3. RAGmatic processes documents and generates chunks
+3. RAGmatic generates embeddings for the content with OpenAI
-4. OpenAI creates embeddings for these chunks
-5. Vector search finds relevant content for queries
+4. Vector search finds relevant content for queries
-6. OpenAI's tool usage creates answers with source attribution
+5. OpenAI's tool usage creates answers with source attribution

 ## Advanced Features

 - **Tool usage**: The RAG system uses OpenAI's function calling to analyze and cite sources
-- **Background processing**: Worker runs in the background while you can interact with the system
+- **Background processing**: Workers run in the background while you interact with the database, keeping the embeddings up to date
 - **Source attribution**: Answers include references to the specific chunks used
 - **Interactive CLI**: Easy-to-use interface with Inquirer